tektoncd/pipeline/docs/taskruns.md

 ### Specifying `LimitRange` values

-In order to only consume the bare minimum amount of resources needed to execute one `Step` at a time from the invoked `Task`, Tekton will requests the compute values for CPU, memory, and ephemeral storage for each `Step` based on the [`LimitRange`](https://kubernetes.io/docs/concepts/policy/limit-range/) object(s), if present.
+In order to only consume the bare minimum amount of resources needed to execute one `Step` at a time from the invoked `Task`, Tekton will request the compute values for CPU, memory, and ephemeral storage for each `Step` based on the [`LimitRange`](https://kubernetes.io/docs/concepts/policy/limit-range/) object(s), if present.
 Any `Request` or `Limit` specified by the user (on `Task` for example) will be left unchanged.